 Bishti Water Carrier

 A bhisti (water carrier) with his masak (goat skin bag) full of water.
-These water carriers were indispensable in supplying water to the British but demand for their services has dwindled since the introduction of plumbing.
+These water carriers were indispensable in supplying water to the British but demands for their services has dwindled since the introduction of plumbing.
 However, Bow Barracks in Bow Bazar is one place where they still operate.
-Visit the area on this Kolkata Walking Tour that Explores the City's Communities.Continue to 14 of 20 below.

 Shops and Slogans